mahdi-shojaee/grunt-amdcheck/README.md

 ## The "amd_dependency_checker" task

 ### Overview
 When an AMD based project grows, number of it's js files grows too and some dependencies of the modules that had been used before, can become useless later.
-The AMD module loader (e.g. requirejs) loads those useless dependencies from network which can increase initial page load time.
+The AMD module loader (e.g. `requirejs`) loads those useless dependencies from network which can increase initial page load time.
-This grunt plugin can detect and report those useless dependencies without modifying source files.
+This grunt plugin can detect and remove those useless dependencies without modifying source files.

 ### Options